-The first episode aired in 2016.
+The first episode of their nature podcats aired in 2016.
 Its original hosts, Bob, and the late Bill, met while volunteering at the Cincinnati Nature Centre.
 The show has a bevy of co-hosts and a production team, all of whom are top-notch naturalists.
 They discuss cool stuff like apps that identify birds by sound, volcano eruptions, and historical wildflowers.

 You can listen to the episodes on Spotify, Google Podcasts, Stitcher, and others.
 You can listen directly from the website as well.
 If you leave a voice comment in appreciation of their natural storytelling, you might just get to hear your voice on one of their future episodes.

-If you are one for adventure, you will enjoy the BBC Countryfile Magazine podcast.
+You will enjoy the BBC Countryfile Magazine podcast if you are one for adventure.
 It is one of the many nature podcasts from BBC Studios.
 Every episode is a trip to explore the countryside in search of wildlife.
 The hosts often spot interesting historical landmarks and share fascinating and unexpected details with listeners.

-Also, If you are interested in learning about sustainable and rural living, you'll love this show.
-As they journey through the beautiful rural landscapes, they meet and interview the locals.
-These interviews usually focus on the big issues that affect the countryside.
+Also, If you are interested in learning about rural and sustainable living, you'll love this show.
+They meet and interview the locals as they journey through the beautiful rural landscapes.
+These interviews usually focus on nature news and the big issues that affect the countryside.

 But it's not all glum; episodes like "The best classical music inspired by the British countryside and its wildlife" and "A beautiful and relaxing walk on the Isle of Seil with poet Kenneth Steven'' are quite cheery.
 Add in a handful of famous names on occasion, high production values, and nature and country lovers can’t go too far wrong.